top of page

 Who We Are

-An estimated 2 100 000 children have already been orphaned in South Africa because of AIDS*
+estimated children have already been orphaned in South Africa because of AIDS

-Ambassadors International Ministries (AIMI) steps in to help meet needs in South Africa
+steps in to help meet needs in South Africa.

 Kimberley, South Africa

-Kimberley, the capital city of the Northern Cape Province, is historically a famous diamond mining town and home to about 220,000 people.
-The Northern Cape Province is the South African province with the highest incidence of teen suicide, rape, syphilis, and abortion.
+Kimberley, the capital city of the Northern Cape Province, is historically a famous diamond mining town and home to over 290,000 people.
+The Northern Cape Province is the South African province with the highest incidence of teen suicide, syphilis, and abortion.
 As the “drinking capital of the country”, it has the highest incidence of Fetal Alcohol Syndrome in the world.
-There is a large population of coloured people in Kimberley (mixed races), as well as blacks, Indians, and whites.
-There are two mosques and a Hindu temple on the north side of Kimberley, as well as several Dutch Reformed churches and many other churches.
+There is a large population of coloured people (mixed races) in Kimberley, as well as blacks, Indians, and whites.
+The city has a wide variety of religions as evidenced by several mosques, a Hindu temple, a Dutch Reformed and many other Protestant and Catholic churches.

 Welkom, South Africa